mirror/dd-wrt/src/router/frr/doc/user/pimv6.rst

    packet count, byte count and wrong interface to 0 and start count up from this spot.

+.. clicmd:: clear ipv6 pim interfaces

+   Reset PIMv6 interfaces.

+.. clicmd:: clear ipv6 pim [vrf NAME] interface traffic

+   When this command is issued, resets the information about the number of PIM protocol packets sent/received on an interface.

 .. clicmd:: clear ipv6 pim oil

    Rescan PIMv6 OIL (output interface list).

+.. clicmd:: clear ipv6 pim [vrf NAME] bsr-data

+   This command will clear the BSM scope data struct.
+This command also removes the next hop tracking for the bsr and resets the upstreams for the dynamically learnt RPs.

 PIMv6 Debug Commands
 ====================